-The University of Dundee has specialised equipment, dedicated laboratories and world class research facilities.
-These include EEG labs, many eye tracking systems, 2D and 3D movement tracking systems, and offsite fMRI access via the Clinical Research Centre at Ninewells Teaching Hospital.
+At Dundee, we have specialised equipment, dedicated laboratories and world-class research facilities.
+These include EEG labs, a variety of eye tracking technologies, 2D and 3D movement tracking systems and offsite fMRI access via the Clinical Research Centre at Ninewells Teaching Hospital.

 Qualification and course duration